NHLI-Respiratory-Epi/drug-codelist-creation/README.md

 [![medRxiv:10.1101/2023.04.14.23287661](https://img.shields.io/badge/medRxiv-10.1101%2F2023.04.14.23287661-red)](https://doi.org/10.1101/2023.04.14.23287661)
 # How to: create drug codelists for recorded prescriptions

-This is an extension of [our work to create SNOMED-CT codelists](https://github.com/NHLI-Respiratory-Epi/SNOMED-CT-codelists/tree/main) which adds additional steps to adapt for considerations specific to generating codelists for drugs, instead of for symptoms and conditions.
+This is an adaptation of [our work to create SNOMED-CT codelists](https://github.com/NHLI-Respiratory-Epi/SNOMED-CT-codelists/tree/main) which contains considerations specific to generating codelists for drugs or medical devices, instead of for symptoms and conditions.

 ## 7-step process
 ```mermaid